cloverless08/CSC1060-Capstone-Project/README.md

 ## AI Use Disclaimer
-As is standard convention in my projects, and to uphold my education and academic honesty, no generative AI tools (such as ChatGPT or Claude Code) were used to write, generate, or create any code or other submitted project content.
+As is standard convention in my projects, and to uphold my education and academic honesty, *no generative AI tools (such as ChatGPT or Claude Code) were used to write, generate, or create any code or other submitted project content.*

-Generative AI tools played a minor role in compiling research resources and articles and were used as personal tutoring resources to explain certain C++ and programming concepts while I was learning them.
+AI tools played a minor role in compiling research resources and articles and were used as personal tutoring resources to explain certain C++ and programming concepts while I was learning them.
 Any resulting knowledge was independently applied and implemented by me.